 * Reporters/Bloggers Claim Ham & Sarfati Reject Historical Science: Jonathan Sarfati posted on Facebook this week that a friendly reporter overstated her case.
 For Dr. Sarfati does not reject historical science, but draws a distinction between it and observational science.
-Also this week Ken Ham offered, attempting to defend creationism, that his opponents misunderstand the difference between historical and observational science.
-However, this is no defense.
-Arguing against the qualitative distinctions that many creationists draw between these scientific disciplines, RSR hosts Bob Enyart and Fred Williams discuss this topic:
+Also this week Ken Ham argued that his opponents misunderstand the difference between historical and observational science.
+On today's program, however, RSR hosts Bob Enyart and Fred Williams argue against the qualitative distinctions that many creationists draw between these scientific disciplines.

 Creation Movement Wrong on Historical Science

 * Test Our Analysis: Atheists often make the materialist claim that: we can only be certain of what our five senses tell us.
 We assert that many creationists make a similar error when they try to relegate forensics to a second-class science.
 (See our interview with a cold-case detective for a note on the expanded use of the term "forensic" to also describe the historical sciences.)
 In so doing, they are backing into the traditional demarcation problem, trying to decide what does and does not qualify as science, perhaps without carefully considering the implications of their claims.
-We invite you to test this analysis to see whether or not we easily falsify this claim about forensics.
+Here at Real Science Radio we concur with the Berkley Science Review in 2016 which claimed that, "defining 'real science' is actually quite difficult" and with Stephen Meyer (Cambridge Ph.D. in the philosophy of science) in 2013 writing that "scientists and philosophers of science do not have an agreed-upon definition of science..."
+(Regarding repeatable experimentation, Pigliucci and Boudry in 2013 in Notre Dame's Philosophical Reviews agree with Cleland and Brindell that requiring experimentation would wrongly exclude from science most field studies and almost all of astronomy, not to mention most of geology and all of paleontology.)
+We invite you to test our analysis to see whether or not we easily falsify this claim about forensics.
 In CMI’s article by wonderful creationist Shaun Doyle, note both the distinction between “present” and forensic science, and the use of quotes around the word science:

 …between the science of present processes and the ‘science’ of figuring out what happened in the past… there is far less certainty in the science of past events than there is in the science of present processes.